-Zinc CCC = 628 µg/L at City of Kenai Docks on April 30, 2019 (Zinc CCC range at this site, 2014 – 2018, is 11.09 – 105.76 µg/L)).
+Zinc CCC = 628 µg/L at City of Kenai Docks on April 30, 2019 (Zinc CCC range at this site, 2014 – 2018, is 11.09 – 105.76 µg/L).

-Zinc exceedances of CCC criterion values were observed for a total of thirteen samples, including replicates.
+Zinc exceedances of CCC criterion values were observed for a total of twelve samples.
 Zinc exceedances were observed at tributary sites including Upper No Name Creek, Lower Beaver Creek, Upper Beaver Creek, Lower Slikok Creek, Upper Slikok Creek, and Lower Soldotna Creek (Figure 5).
 Zinc exceedances in mainstem sites were observed at Cunningham Park, Upstream of Beaver Creek, Pillars, Soldotna Bridge, and Swiftwater Park (Figure 6).

 As with copper, elevated zinc values were observed solely in closer proximity to the developed Kenai/Soldotna area.
 Zinc exceedances were not observed at the minimally anthropogenically-influenced sites of Jim’s Landing, Skilak Lake Outlet, or Lower Funny River.